MachineLemonade/docs/docs/pricing.md

 At the end of the month, we aggregate the total AU hours for that billing cycle - and convert it to a dollar amount.

-For example, the cost of running 1 deployment on 25 AUs (a standard deployment with 1 worker using the Celery executor) for 1 hour = (25) x (0.0137) x (24) for 1 day, which translates to ~$254 for 1 month.
+For example, the cost of running 1 deployment on 25 AUs (a standard deployment with 1 worker using the Celery executor) for 1 day = (25) x (0.0137) x (24).

 **Note**: Scheduled downtime is not currently supported.
 Check out a [related forum question](https://forum.astronomer.io/t/can-i-have-scheduled-downtime/35O) for more info.